 We may purchase loan participations from and sell loan participations to others, primarily District Associations.
-We had no loan participation purchases outside of the System as of December 31, 2021, 2020 or 2019.
+We had no loan participation purchases outside of the System as of December 31, 2022, 2021 or 2020.
 During 2021, we sold certain loan participations from our pool programs back to a District Association of approximately \$1.1 billion.
 We also purchased loan participation interests totaling \$1.6 billion from the same Association.
-We did not have any participation interests sold during the years ended December 31, 2020 or 2019.
+We did not have any material participation interests sold during the years ended December 31, 2022 or 2020.